Target Use Cases:

 Once you have the two different Wendy’s variables - the Cubeyou social information and the MRI consumption - you will need to add a boolean operator to negate “Wendy’s-Bought” so that we are isolating the audience to analyze only those that engage socially with Wendy’s but do not buy from them.

 Analyzing this audience will allow you to understand who they are and what would drive them to not just engage with Wendy’s socially but also buy the food.
 They’re already engaging with the brand, but how can we get them to purchase more?
-If not Wendy’s, what are their eating habits and where are they going to other fast food?
+If not Wendy’s, what are their eating habits and where and why are they going to other fast food?

 Ex 2: Purchaser not interested in the brand’s social media